Troubleshooting environmental issues with Performance Analysis dashboards

 This is supported for nodes, interfaces, IPSLA operations, clusters, datastores, hosts, VMs, LUNs, SRM pools, storage arrays, volumes, cloud instances, and SAM applications.

 Metrics with rocket ships next to them can utilize high frequency polling, one second apart, to update their charts.
 You can have both real-time metrics and regular metrics in your project.
-You can only have 10 real-time pollable metrics in your project.
-If you have 11, Real-Time Polling cannot start.
-Your project has a 10 minute window of real-time metrics.
+When you turn on real-time polling in your project, only the first 10 real-time metrics are collected at the faster rate to reduce server strain.
+Your project has a seven minute window of real-time metrics.

 - You may not have the option to poll entities in real-time.
-This option is controlled through individual account settings and is based on the version of Orion Platform your installation runs on.
-Orion Platform version 2017.3 includes this option.
-EOC installations and DPA metrics do not have this option.
+This option is granted at the account level.
+EOC installations do not have this option.

-- When you stop Real-Time Polling, the metrics will continue to poll at the accelerated pace for two minutes before stopping.
+- When you stop fast-polling, the metrics will continue to poll at the accelerated pace for two minutes before stopping.

 Click Start Real-Time Polling in the toolbar.